php-ru/symfony-docs-ru/components/yaml/yaml_format.rst

     >
       This is a very long sentence
+      that spans several lines in the YAML.

+    # This will be parsed as follows: (notice the trailing \n)
+    # "This is a very long sentence that spans several lines in the YAML.\n"

+    >-
+      This is a very long sentence
+      that spans several lines in the YAML.

+    # This will be parsed as follows: (without a trailing \n)
-      that spans several lines in the YAML but which will be rendered as a string without carriage returns.
+    # "This is a very long sentence that spans several lines in the YAML."

 .. note::